hpcc-systems/docker-hpcc/deployment/README.md

 ```sh
 sudo docker swarm init --advertise-addr <ip>
 ```
-<ip> is one of the ip on this Linux
+&lt;ip&gt; is one of the ip on this Linux
 For example, for Virtualbox it can be host-only or bridged ip or docker0 ip